PX4/PX4-user_guide/en/assembly/quick_start_cuav_v5_nano.md

 ## Safety Switch

-The dedicated safety switch that comes with the V5+ is only required if you are not using the recommended NEO GPS (which has an inbuilt safety switch).
+The dedicated safety switch that comes with the CUAV V5 nano is only required if you are not using the recommended NEO GPS (which has an inbuilt safety switch).
 If you are flying without the GPS you must attach the switch directly to the  GPS1  port in order to be able to arm the vehicle and fly (If you use the old 6-pin GPS, please read the definition of the bottom interface to change the line.).

 ## Buzzer